New York City is reopening its schools for working families. But many students of color are staying home.

 Across the country, this story is repeating itself.
 A national Washington Post-Schar School Survey conducted in late July found that Black and Hispanic parents were far more hesitant to return their children to classrooms.
 Among White parents, 57 percent said they thought it would be safe to send their children back to classrooms.
 Among Black and Hispanic parents, 21 and 27 percent respectively said they thought in-person instruction was safe.

 Pedro Dones, a middle-school math teacher at M.S.
-363 in the Bronx, said many of his students live with elderly relatives and have seen plenty of people around them fall ill.
+363 in the Bronx, said many of his students live with relatives and have seen plenty of people around them fall ill.
 They worry that if they return to school in person they will bring the virus home.

-“You have quite a few kids who are like … ‘I can’t have that on my head, if I came back and someone in my family got sick,’” said Dones.
+“You have quite a few kids who are like … ‘I can’t have that on my head, if I came back and someone in my family got sick,’” Dones said.

 Torres, an auditor who lives in the Throgs Neck section of the Bronx and has organized a food pantry for needy school families, knows her daughter could be missing out if she does not return to her middle-school classroom.
 She said many working parents are sending their children back as an absolute last resort, only when they can find no one else to care for them.
 They sometimes confide in her that they feel like bad parents.